opensyria/OpenSY/doc/randomx-hardfork.md

-# OpenSyria RandomX Hard Fork - Technical Design Document
+# OpenSyria RandomX - Technical Design Document

-**Version:** 1.0
+**Version:** 1.1
-**Date:** December 9, 2025
+**Date:** December 11, 2025
-**Status:** Draft
+**Status:** Implemented (Active from Block 1)
 **Author:** OpenSyria Core Team

 ---

 ## Executive Summary

-This document describes the technical implementation of switching OpenSyria's Proof-of-Work algorithm from SHA256d to RandomX at a specified hard fork height.
-This change makes OpenSyria CPU-mineable and ASIC-resistant, democratizing mining access for Syrian users.
+This document describes the technical implementation of OpenSyria's RandomX Proof-of-Work algorithm.
+OpenSyria launched with RandomX active from block 1, making it CPU-mineable and ASIC-resistant from day one.
+This democratizes mining access for Syrian users.

 ---